Lines 413 and 414 – Labour-sponsored funds tax credit

 If you became the first registered holder of an approved share from January 1, 2017, to March 1, 2017, you can claim any part of the credit for that share on your tax return for 2016, and the unused part on your tax return for 2017.

-If the first registered holder of the share is an RRSP for a spouse or common-law partner, either the RRSP contributor or the annuitant can claim this credit for that share.
+If the first registered holder of the share is an RRSP for a spouse or common-law partner, the RRSP contributor or the annuitant (recipient) can claim this credit for that share.

 Enter your net cost of your contributions to a labour-sponsored venture on line 413 of Schedule 1.
 Net cost is the amount you paid for shares, minus any government assistance (other than federal provincial tax credits) on the shares.

-Enter the amount of the credit on line 414 of Schedule 1.
-The allowable credit cannot be more than 15% of the net cost of the original acquisition of shares of a prescribed provincially-registered LSVCC (net provincial acquisition), to a maximum of $750 per year.
+Claim the amount of the credit on line 414 of Schedule 1.
+For 2016, the allowable credit cannot be more than 15% of the net cost of the original acquisition of shares of a prescribed provincially-registered LSVCC (net provincial acquisition), to a maximum of $750 per year.
 The allowable credit cannot be more than 5% of the net cost of the original acquisition of shares of a solely federally-registered LSVCC, to a maximum of $250 per year.